newjersey/navigator-content/src/roadmaps/tasks/food-safety-course.md

 callToActionLink: ""
 callToActionText: ""
 ---

-Many restaurants serving raw food and other items must complete Food Safety Management Certification training.
-Speak with your local government's Department of Health to determine if this Certificate is required for your business.
+Many restaurants serving raw food and other items must complete Food Safety Management Certification training with your local government's Department of Health.

 You can find [Food Safety Manager training programs](https://www.state.nj.us/health/ceohs/documents/food-drug-safety/fmc_reminder_letter.pdf) on the State of New Jersey's website.